Chief Executive Officer

 Peter felt compelled to do his part to ensure his local small business colleagues were still standing alongside him after the pandemic turmoil.
 Peter says it often takes the right words or a small gesture to give someone a reason to keep going.
 It was his belief that a mini-grant from your community could make a world of difference when you don’t know how you are going to pay to keep the lights on.
 Peter used his $1,200 stimulus check to start a GoFundMe to raise funds and distribute mini-grants to small businesses in Santa Rosa with less than 15 employees.
-He called it the "For the love of Rosa Fund."
-With the help of family and friends, For the Love of Rosa raised additional funds to disburse nine $500 mini-grants and personal protective equipment kits.
+He called it the "For the Love of Rosa Fund."
+With the help of family and friends, For the Love of Rosa raised additional funds to disburse ten $500 mini-grants and personal protective equipment kits.

 We are excited to share The Small Business Hardship Fund is growing!
 We will be announcing great news soon.